xZoomy/give-my-quartz-back-datapack/README.md

 # Give My Quartz Back

-Minecraft Datapack to uncraft quartz back from blocks
+Minecraft Datapack to uncraft quartz back from blocks\
+For Minecraft 1.21.5

 ## Recipes